keysmusician/periodic_table_of_harmony/README.md

 The dataset is the complete set of all circular permutations of compositions of 12, which represents all harmony possible in 12-TET.
 The graph is an undirected unweighted network diagram of the dataset.
 The graph is drawn using the D3 Javascript library.
 Each graph node is drawn using D3's pie chart tools.

 ## Other Thoughts
-Since I started this project I have changed the way I distinguish and talk about some musical concepts that I used in this project.
-I used to refer to the data type abstracting each scale type as a "harmony set" (among other things), but as I refined my thinking on the subject, I arrived at a more nuanced and rigorous definition of things like chords, scales, modes, etc. What I formerly referred to as "harmony sets" I now call "interval cycles."
+Since I started this project I have changed the way I think about some musical concepts that I used in this project.
+I used to refer to the data type abstracting each scale type as a "harmony set" (among other things), but I have since arrived at a more nuanced and rigorous definition of things like chords, scales, modes, etc. What I formerly referred to as "harmony sets" I now call "interval cycles."
 I also don't describe the Periodic Table of Harmony (PToH) as a visualization of all chords, since a chords requires a root, a voicing, and an expression in time.
 While it can certainly be used as effectively a sort of index of all scales in 12-TET, the PToH is better thought of as representing scale types, not chords or chord qualities.
 I also had made references to "voices" in some documentation on the project.
-Voices are also features of chords, not scales, so I've removed those references.
+Voices are also features of chords, not scales or scale types, so I've removed those references.

 ## Links
 Here are some links I have used or that may be useful for continuing this project: